 After traveling a total of 2 miles from Taggart Lake, the trail arrives back at the parking lot.

-OTHER TIPS WHEN HIKING THE TAGGART LAKE TRAIL
+THINGS TO DO NEAR THE TAGGART LAKE TRAIL

 FURTHER INFORMATION ON GRAND TETON NATIONAL PARK FROM JUST GO TRAVEL STUDIOS